 Danville, CA 94526

 Southbound on Highway 680: Exit at El Cerro, turn right onto El Cerro, at the light turn right onto La Gonda.
-We are the second building on the right.
-The Police Department is located to the rear of the building.
+We are the first building on the right.
+The Police Department is located to the corner of the building.

 Northbound on 680: